nathantgray/EWB-WSU-Panama-DAS/README.md

 * Calculate if there is excess power available that could be used for other projects in the future such as a cellphone charging station
 * Current vs. Irradiance
 * Efficiency vs. flow rate
+* Looking for patterns or events in time series data
+* Predict system functioning for days without DAS data
+* Supervised learning on water use
+*

 ## How times compare between different sources: